-How stunning are these cupcake cases.
+Especially stunning are these cupcake cases.
 A wonderful Christmas present from a much loved friend.

-I was very excited to receive four cookbooks, which I enjoy reading, as if they are novels.
+Also I was very excited to receive four cookbooks, which I enjoy reading, as if they are novels.
 Although I very rarely follow a recipe religiously, I gather inspiration and ideas from my ever increasing cookbook collection.

 Am I alone in my cookbook

 These Vanilla Bean Cupcakes were the final bake for a review I have been carrying out.
 So after much discussion with my daughter, regarding flavour combinations, we decided to settle on a classic vanilla sponge, with the addition of vanilla bean paste instead of extract.
 Yet I kept to vanilla extract for the best buttercream icing ever!